stefanprodan/swarmprom/README.md

           memory: 1024M
 ```

-Set the heap size to a maximum of 50% of the total physical memory.

 When using host volumes you should ensure that Prometheus doesn't get scheduled on different nodes.
 You can
 pin the Prometheus service on a specific host with placement constraints.

 ```yaml